Tobacco, Poor Diet, Medical Errors Part of the List

 The goal of the report is to improve how government services and policies are created and delivered to DC residents.
 Because preventable deaths are just that – preventable – the Department of Health hopes to bring down the numbers associated with these causes.
 By recognizing these leading causes of preventable deaths, DC residents can take proactive steps so that they and their loved ones can live as long and healthily as possible.

-If you or a loved one has suffered any injuries that could have been prevented, please contact a Maryland, Virginia, or Washington, D.C. personal injury attorney at Koonz, McKenney, Johnson, DePaolis, and Lightfoot L.L.P.
+If you or a loved one has suffered any injuries that could have been prevented, please contact a Washington, D.C. personal injury attorney at Koonz, McKenney, Johnson & DePaolis L.L.P.